return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/pl111/pl111_drm_h.rst

 is_pl110
     this is the early PL110 variant

+external_bgr
+    this is the Versatile Pl110 variant with external BGR/RGB routing

+broken_clockdivider
+    the clock divider is broken and we need to use the supplied clock directly

+broken_vblank
+    the vblank IRQ is broken on this variant

 formats
     array of supported pixel formats on this variant

 nformats
     the length of the array of supported pixel formats

+fb_bpp
+    desired bits per pixel on the default framebuffer

 ..
 This file was automatic generated / don't edit.